terry-ice/prisma-local-MongoDB/README.md

 ## 选择数据库类型(select MongoDB)
 > What kind of database do you want to deploy to?
 (Use arrow keys)
-* ❯ MySQL           MySQL compliant databases like MySQL or MariaDB
+* MySQL              MySQL compliant databases like MySQL or MariaDB
 * PostgreSQL         PostgreSQL database
-* MongoDB           Mongo Database
+* ❯ MongoDB          Mongo Database

-*?
+### 完成列表(completed list)
+* ?
 Set up a new Prisma server or deploy to an existing server?
-Use existing database *?
+Use existing database
+* ?
 What kind of database do you want to deploy to?
+MongoDB
-MongoDB *?
-Enter MongoDB connection string mongodb://localhost:27017 *?
-Please select the schema you want to introspect yourdbname *?
+* ?
+Enter MongoDB connection string mongodb://localhost:27017
+* ?
+Please select the schema you want to introspect yourdbname
+* ?
 Select the programming language for the generated Prisma client Don't generate

 ##  输入连接MongoDb (Connection details for MongoDB)
 > ?
 Enter MongoDB connection string